-We are also a "smaller reporting company" as defined in Rule 12b-2 promulgated under the Exchange Act.
-We may remain a smaller reporting company until we have a non-affiliate public float in excess of \$250 million and annual revenues in excess of \$100 million, or a non-affiliate public float in excess of \$700 million, each as determined on an annual basis.
-Even after we no longer qualify as an "emerging growth company", we may still qualify as a smaller reporting company, which would allow us to take advantage of many of the same exemptions from disclosure requirements as those allowed for an emerging growth company.
+We are an "smaller reporting company" as defined in Rule 12b-2 promulgated under the Securities Exchange Act of 1934, as amended (the Exchange Act).
+We may remain a smaller reporting company until we have a non-affiliate public float of at least \$250 million and annual revenues of at least \$100 million or a non-affiliate public float of at least \$700 million, each as determined on an annual basis.
+For so long as we remain a smaller reporting company, we are permitted to take advantage of specified reduced reporting and other burdens that are otherwise applicable generally to public companies.
+These provisions include: